-The This Old House Reviews Team has created this moving guide to help you in your decision-making process.
-We’ve researched the country’s best moving companies and reviewed each provider’s services, costs, availability, and overall quality.
+If you’re planning a move, booking a moving company is an important step.
+We created this moving guide to help you in your decision-making process.
+Our team researched the best moving companies and reviewed each provider’s services, costs, availability, and overall quality.

 11 Best Moving Companies of 2023